Rights as a Student and FERPA Guidelines for Staff

 Your Right to Restrict or Grant Access

 You have the right, as noted in paragraph 5 above, to withhold access to your directory information from any third party.
-To authorize such restrictions, you should fill out a confidentiality form, available from the One Stop, Upper Level, Campus Center.
-Once you have done so, a privacy flag which looks like a blue window shade will be added to your record in WISER and no information can be released (even to you) without your written consent.
+To authorize such restrictions, you should fill out a privacy request form and submit it to the One Stop, Upper Level, Campus Center.
+Once you have done so, a privacy flag which looks like a blue window shade will be added to your record in WISER and no information can be released without your written consent.

 If you wish to grant permanent access to a third party to your WISER academic record you must complete and submit a Release of Information Form.
 Once access is granted it will remain in place until we receive a written request from you to remove it.
 Additionally you can grant a third party electronic access to your WISER record via self-service.
 For more information see: “Add additional user” help page.

 If you wish to grant permanent access to a third party to your WISER academic record you must complete and submit a Release of Information Form.
 This form can be downloaded here.
 Once access is granted in will remain in place until we receive a written request from you to remove it.